asyne/mindless/README.md

 For now, there is one example of use in this repository – capturing screenshots for different platforms (Desktop, Mobile & Tablet) using Headless Chrome.
 But more may appear later, contributions are always welcome.

+You could [read Chrome announcement post](https://developers.google.com/web/updates/2017/04/headless-chrome) for more generic use cases on Headless mode.

 ### Running with Docker

 ```sh